jeromede/rtc.pa/DESIGN.md

 First create a (first version of) each WI, its links, then continue with the other versions.

-The change is more or less a refacttoring of the previous algorithm.
+The change to implement is more or less a refactoring of the previous algorithm.

 ## First approach ([1.0.0-pre.1]())